runtimeverification/wasm-semantics/wasm-text.md

 Imports
 -------

-Imports can also be declared like regular functions, memories, etc., by giving an inline import declaration.
+Imports can be declared like regular functions, memories, etc., by giving an inline import declaration.

 ```k
     syntax InlineImport ::= "(" "import" WasmString WasmString ")"